Sidney Rice: 2011 season

+2012 season
-On October 14, 2012, Rice caught the game-winning touchdown from a 46-yard pass from rookie quarterback Russell Wilson to beat the New England Patriots by a score of 24–23.

-On December 2, 2012, Rice caught the game-winning touchdown from Russell Wilson in overtime, as the Seahawks edged past the Chicago Bears 23–17 at Soldier Field; he caught six passes for 99 yards and the one touchdown, keeping the Seahawks in contention for a wild-card berth with a 7-5 record.
+On October 14, 2012, in Week 6, Rice caught the game-winning touchdown from a 46-yard pass from rookie quarterback Russell Wilson to beat the New England Patriots by a score of 24–23.
+In Week 10, against the New York Jets, he had two receiving touchdowns in the 28–7 victory.
+On December 2, in Week 13, Rice caught the game-winning touchdown from Russell Wilson in overtime, as the Seahawks edged past the Chicago Bears 23–17 at Soldier Field; he caught six passes for 99 yards and the one touchdown, keeping the Seahawks in contention for a wild-card berth with a 7–5 record.
+Rice finished the 2012 season with 50 receptions for 748 receiving yards and seven receiving touchdowns.

-With the trade and signing of wide receiver Percy Harvin and cornerback Antoine Winfield, Rice was again reunited with two of his Minnesota teammates.
+2013 season

-On October 28, 2013, in a game against the St. Louis Rams, Rice tore his ACL, rendering him out for the remainder of the season.
+In Week 3, against the Jacksonville Jaguars, Rice had two receiving touchdowns in the 45–17 victory.
+In a Week 8 game against the St. Louis Rams, Rice tore his ACL, rendering him out for the remainder of the season.
+Rice finished the 2013 season with 15 receptions for 231 receiving yards and three receiving touchdowns in eight games.
 Without Rice, the Seahawks would win Super Bowl XLVIII after defeating the Denver Broncos by a score of 43–8.

-On February 28, 2014, the Seahawks released Rice.
+In February 2014, the Seahawks released Rice.
 He agreed to re-sign with Seahawks on a one-year contract on April 16, 2014.

+Retirement

 On July 23, 2014, Rice announced his retirement from professional football due to multiple concussions throughout his career.